-British Seniors is one of numerous specialist insurance companies catering for the over 50s market.
+British Seniors is one of many specialist insurance companies catering for the over 50s market.
 While many elements of this specialist insurance cover are already available, British Seniors has brought them all together under one roof.
-So, what exactly does the company offer, and does it represent value for money?

 Who is behind British Seniors life insurance?

-British Seniors Insurance Agency is a trading name of Nielsen Financial Services Limited.
+British Seniors Insurance Agency is a trading name of Neilson Financial Services Limited.
 The company is:

 - Regulated by the Financial Conduct Authority

 Regulatory boxes ticked.
 The products offered by the company are underwritten and administered by insurance giant AIG Life Limited.
 This company is:

 - Authorised and regulated by the Prudential Regulatory Authority